enkidevs/curriculum/Web/HTML/web-introduction/css-defined.md

 ---
 ## Quiz

+headline: How well do you know the basics of CSS?

+question: |
 What does CSS provide in a web page?

-???

-* Styling for Content
-* Content
+Answers:
+- Styling for such content as text, images, & links.
+- Content such as text, images, & links.
-* Interactive elements of the page
+- Interactive elements of the page
-* Web hosting
+- Web hosting